bitzertech/DevOps/05-exercise-3.md

 ## Register DNS name for kubernetes node

-The IP address part of $Env:DOCKER_HOST should be entered in C:\Windows\System32\drivers\etc\hosts for dev.mymovies.local:
+The IP address part of $Env:DOCKER_HOST should be entered in C:\Windows\System32\drivers\etc\hosts for dev.mymovies.local (for having SSL certificate and ingress working correctly):

 ```config
 # localhost name resolution is handled within DNS itself.